 - 1) In the event of over-subscription, Allotment shall be made on a proportionate basis, subject to valid Bids received at or above the Issue Price; - 2) Subject to valid Bids being received at or above the Issue Price, under-subscription, if any, in the Non-Institutional Portion and Retail Portion would be allowed to be met with spill-over from other categories or a combination of categories at the discretion of our Company, in consultation with the BRLM and the Designated Stock Exchange.
-However, under-subscription, if any, in the QIB Portion will not be allowed to be met with spill-over from other categories. - 3) Such number of Equity Shares representing 5.00% of the QIB Portion shall be available for allocation on a proportionate basis to Mutual Funds only.
+However, under-subscription, if any, in the QIB Portion will not be allowed to be met with spill-over from other categories or a combination of categories. - 3) Such number of Equity Shares representing 5.00% of the QIB Portion shall be available for allocation on a proportionate basis to Mutual Funds only.
 The remainder of the Net QIB Portion shall be available for allocation on a proportionate basis to QIBs, subject to valid Bids being received from them at or above the Issue Price.
-In the event that the demand from Mutual Funds is greater than 26,610 Equity Shares, allocation shall be made to Mutual Funds proportionately, to the extent of the Mutual Fund Portion.
-The remaining demand by the Mutual Funds shall, as part of the aggregate demand by QIBs, be available for allocation in the Mutual Fund Portion.
-However, in the event of under-subscription in the Mutual Fund Portion, the balance Equity Shares in the Mutual Fund Portion will be added to the NetQIB Portion and allocated to QIBs (including Mutual Funds) on a proportionate basis, subject to valid Bids at or above Issue Price. - 4) For further details please refer to section titled 'Issue Information' beginning on page 274 of this Prospectus.
+In the event that the demand from Mutual Funds is greater than [•] Equity Shares, allocation shall be made to Mutual Funds proportionately, to the extent of the Mutual Fund Portion.
+The remaining demand by the Mutual Funds shall, as part of the aggregate demand by QIBs, be available for allocation proportionately out of the remainder of the Net QIB Portion, after excluding the allocation in the Mutual Fund Portion.
+However, in the event of under-subscription in the Mutual Fund Portion, the balance Equity Shares in the Mutual Fund Portion will be added to the NetQIB Portion and allocated to QIBs (including Mutual Funds) on a proportionate basis, subject to valid Bids at or above Issue Price. - 4) For further details please refer to section titled 'Issue Information' beginning on page 274 of this Red Herring Prospectus.